terminusdb/terminusdb-blog/_posts/2020-09-24-graph-databases-terminusdb-vs-neo4j.md

 ## Insert Data

-Here is an example of Cypress syntax for inserting data
+Here is an example of Cypher syntax for inserting data

 We add 4 nodes of type (label) **Person** and relationships **KNOWS** between the nodes.